 Elevate your mental health and emotional wellbeing is a series of four 90-minute sessions delivered on-line.

 You can read about the content of the sessions on the right hand side.

-Dates and booking options will be posted here soon.
+Further dates and booking options will be posted here soon.
 We will vary the delivery times to make it as accessible as possible for SMHL to attend.
-Please check back in on this page to check date and time options.

 Who is it for?